 The importance of remote sensing missions such as global observation and resource surveying is expected to become ever more important.
 In the global monitoring sector, the Advanced Land Observing Satellite-2 "DAICHI-2" (ALOS-2) was launched in May 2014.
 It features PALSAR-2, a terrestrial visualization radar with a higher resolution and wider monitoring area than the sensor of former satellite DAICHI.
 Since November 2014 it has provided observation data used for mapping, regional observation, disaster condition assessment, resource exploration, and more.
-Its observation data has been successfully used to confirm changes in topography before and after the September well as ash fall conditions.
-The Global Precipitation

-2012, have been launched as part of the GPM mission, led by the U.S. and Japan.
+Its observation data has been successfully used to confirm changes in topography before and after the September 2014 eruption near the summit of Mount Ontake, as well as ash fall conditions.
+The Global Precipitation Measurement (GPM) satellite launched in February 2014 contains the Japanese-developed Dual-frequency Precipitation Radar (DPR), which has been used to provide observation data to the public since September 2014.
+Numerous satellites, including the SHIZUKU water circulation monitoring satellite, launched in May 2012, have been launched as part of the GPM mission, led by the U.S. and Japan.
 These satellites are providing global precipitation data every three hours to related organizations for use in weather forecasting, flood prediction, and other individual purposes.